psychopy/workshops/source/3days/day1/buildingBetter.rst

 	$"block" + expInfo['group'] + ".xlsx"
 	$"block{}.xlsx".format( expInfo['group'] )
+	$f"block{expInfo['group']}.xlsx"

-*Note: This second kind of formatting is termed an 'fstring' in python - we will talk about that more later.*
+*Note: This last kind of formatting is termed an 'fstring' in python - we will talk about that more later.*

 *Exercises*
 `````````````````````````````````````````